zeux/meshoptimizer/README.md

 Note that vertex encoding assumes that vertex buffer was optimized for vertex fetch, and that vertices are quantized; index encoding assumes that the vertex/index buffers were optimized for vertex cache and vertex fetch.
 Feeding unoptimized data into the encoders will produce poor compression ratios.
 Both codecs are lossless - the only lossy step is quantization that happens before encoding.

-Decoding functions are heavily optimized and can directly target write-combined memory; you can expect both decoders to run at 1-3 GB/s on modern desktop CPUs.
+Decoding functions are heavily optimized and can directly target write-combined memory; you can expect both decoders to run at 3-5 GB/s on modern desktop CPUs.
 Compression ratios depend on the data; vertex data compression ratio is typically around 2-4x (compared to already quantized data), index data compression ratio is around 5-6x (compared to raw 16-bit index data).
 General purpose lossless compressors can further improve on these results.

+For additional improvements in compression ratio and decoding performance, it is recommended to switch to vertex codec v1 (via `meshopt_encodeVertexVersion(1)`).
+This will result in smaller outputs that decode faster, and provide additional control over compression level - `meshopt_encodeVertexBuffer` will use compression level 2 by default, but using `meshopt_encodeVertexBufferLevel` allows to improve compression in certain cases by using level 3, or to reduce compression ratio and improve encoding speed by using level 1.
+Note that v1 format requires meshoptimizer v0.23 or later for decoding.

+When data is bit packed, using v1 vertex codec (via `meshopt_encodeVertexVersion(1)`) and specifying compression level 3 (`meshopt_encodeVertexBufferLevel`) can improve the compression further by redistributing bits between components.

 Index buffer codec only supports triangle list topology; when encoding triangle strips or line lists, use `meshopt_encodeIndexSequence`/`meshopt_decodeIndexSequence` instead.
 This codec typically encodes indices into ~1 byte per index, but compressing the results further with a general purpose compressor can improve the results to 1-3 bits per index.